-^{Name:} Lloyd McKee Organization / Group/ Business represented: Old Main St. N Tertiary Plan Address: Postal Code: Davtime Phone No: Home Phone: Email: Date of Meeting: April 8, 2019 Is this an item on the Agenda?
-I Yes No Agenda Item No: I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what act (if applicable): Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meetin •
+Name: Lloyd McKee Organization / Group/ Business represented: Old Main St. N Tertiary Plan Address: Postal Code: Davtime Phone No: Home Phone: Email: Date of Meeting: April 8, 2019 Is this an item on the Agenda? ■ Yes □ No Agenda Item No: ■ I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): Do you wish to provide a written or electronic communication or background information ☐ Yes ☐ No Please submit all materials at least 5 days before the meeting.